rohbotics/osid-python3/README.md

 # Open Source Image Duplicator - Python3

-OSID offers a UI (in the form of a webpage) to assist in duplicating SD cards from a Raspberry Pi.
+OSID offers a UI (in the form of a webpage) wrapper to dcfldd to assist in duplicating SD cards from a Raspberry Pi.

 ## Getting Started